 One thing you may not realize prior to your trip is that this resort is HUGE.
 It will be a lot of walking for you and especially your children.
 I highly recommend staying at The Royal or The Cove towers so that you are closer to the waterpark and pool areas.
 Bring a stroller or wagon for your kids as it may be too much walking after a long day in the sun!
 The hotel shuttle is great for travelling between towers and the marina in the evenings.
 However, there are much longer wait times during the day and you may end up waiting longer than it would have taken you to walk!

 Need a break from your kids?
 Atlantis Kids Adventures provides fun morning, afternoon or evening activities for your kids so you can relax for awhile!
 There is also on-site babysitters if you’d like to have a date night out.
+There is also an arcade area if you need something to do indoors.

 Wondering what to pack?
 Check out my previous blog post What To Pack for Atlantis Bahamas.
 There is a must-read packing list that provides everything we brought for us and our two boys.
 I’ve laid out some great money saving tips to make your trip more affordable.